 • You’re looking for an old, unconventional Austin house with a lot of character in a fun, friendly environment

-• You're laid back, easy to get along with, and would rather stay with real people than in a sterile hotel
+• You're laid back, easy to get along with, and would rather stay with local Austinites than in a hotel

-• You have a complete profile with a photo and are willing to send us a sincere, personalized request (if we're going to open up our house to you, we want to know who you are)
+• You have a complete profile (THAT IS YOUR PROFILE) with a photo and are willing to send us a sincere, personalized request (if we're going to open up our house to you, we want to know who you are)

 THIS IS NOT A GREAT PLACE FOR YOU IF: